What are the major federal safety net programs in the U.S.?

 Unemployment insurance was a part of President Franklin Roosevelt’s 1935 Social Security Act.
 Today’s U.S. Department of Labor Unemployment Insurance (UI) programs provide benefits to eligible workers who become unemployed through no fault of their own and who meet certain requirements.

 The program is a unique federal-state partnership, based on Federal law, but administered by individual states.
-The Congressional Budget Office estimates that UI benefits totaled $94 billion in fiscal year 2012 when the unemployment rate averaged 8.3 percent.
-New research by a recent Center Visiting Scholar found that UI is associated with 25 percent fewer children with an unemployed parent living in poverty since 2009.
+The Congressional Budget Office estimates that UI benefits totaled $32 2016 when the unemployment rate averaged 4.6 percent.

 For more information about Unemployment Insurance, visit the Department of Labor online.